Jimmy Carter Says He Would ‘Change Every Trump Policy’ If He Could Be President Again

 If he had the chance, Carter said he would make the changes himself.

-“If I were foolish enough to feel I could be president again, I think the first thing I would do would be to change all of the policies that President Trump has initiated,” Carter said (via the Atlanta Journal-Constitution).
+“If I were foolish enough to feel I could be president again, I think the first thing I would do would be to change all of the policies that President Trump has initiated,” Carter said, via the Atlanta Journal-Constitution.

 Though former presidents have generally refrained from publicly criticizing those who currently occupy the office, a number have now made exceptions for Donald Trump.
 Former president Barack Obama has been active on the campaign trail in recent weeks, trying to energize Democrats for the critical midterm elections this fall.
 In doing so, Obama has offered some of his sharpest criticisms of President Trump.